 If you stay here for a night, you can ramble through the surrounding moorland, visit the beautiful Loch Ossian and hike up Beinn na Lap (although you will need to have the right equipment with you!).

 Corrour is also a fantastic place for stargazing as there’s hardly any light pollution.
-It’s just you and uninterrupted views of the sky.
+It’s just you and uninterrupted views of the sky all night long.

 Day 6: Corrour to Glenfinnan

 Photo credit: Jack Anstey – Glenfinnan Viaduct in all its glory